benjamin-klamerek/fantasy-realm-scoring/README.md

 Icon made by Freepik from www.flaticon.com

 ### Main features
-- helper to calculate score
+- score calculation helper
 - handle french and english (but any language can be implemented by adding new strings.xml file)
 - card recognition through camera using [ML Kit](https://developers.google.com/ml-kit/vision/text-recognition/android).
-Only the title of the card used for recognition.
+Only card titles required for recognition.

 ### Next steps :
 - add detail screen for each hand item (arrow button already exists)